any-docs/css/content/reference/properties/box-orient/index.md

 ## Description

 HTML DOM elements lay out their contents along the inline-axis by default.
-This CSS property will only apply to HTML elements with a CSS {{CSSxRef("display")}} value of `box` or `inline-box`.
+This CSS property will only apply to HTML elements with a CSS `display` value of `box` or `inline-box`.

 ## Formal definition